 Iritis is inflammation of the coloured part of the eye, causing painful, aching eyes and blurred vision.

-Iritis may due to an injury, infections or conditions such as arthritis.
+Iritis may due to an injury, infection or conditions such as arthritis.

 This condition usually affects one eye at a time, and once a person has experienced iritis, it is likely to come back again at a later stage.

 Iritis usually develops quickly and generally affects only one eye.
 Signs and symptoms may include any or all of the following:

 - Pain in the eye or brow region

 - Worsened eye pain when exposed to bright light

 - Reddened eye, especially adjacent to the iris

 - Blurred vision

 When to seek medical care

 Tell your doctor or eye specialist if any of the following signs or symptoms are present: